justinlee0777/popularthoughts/src/data/articles/my-two-one-punch-men.md

 ---
-title: "My Two One Punch Men"
+title: 'My Two One Punch Men'
-slug: "/one-punch-man-manga"
+slug: '/one-punch-man-manga'
-createdAt: "2022-08-21T20:13:52+0000"
+createdAt: '2022-08-21T20:13:52+0000'
-seoTitle: "My Two One Punch Men"
+seoTitle: 'My Two One Punch Men'
-seoDescription: "We talk about the now-controversial \"One Punch Man\" manga."
+seoDescription: 'We talk about the now-controversial "One Punch Man" manga.'
-tags: ["animation", "anime"]
+tags: ['animation', 'anime']
 ---

 Ahhhh the pleasure of <a href="/one-punch-man-prediction" target="_blank" rel="noopener noreferrer">being right</a>.